Charles Stamper: Execution and aftermath

 About 14 years after the Shoney's restaurant murders, in September 1992, Charles Stamper was scheduled to be executed on October 28, 1992.
 In response to the death warrant, Stamper's counsel petitioned for clemency from the governor of Virginia, and also appealed to the courts to stop the execution, arguing that their client should not be executed on account of his paraplegic condition.

 On October 22, 1992, six days before Stamper's impending execution, Virginia Governor Douglas Wilder issued an indefinite stay of execution for Stamper.
 Citing a need for more information regarding Stamper's medical condition and inconclusive evidence, the governor postponed a final decision on clemency, thereby sparing Stamper from execution for a period of at least 30 days.
 In ten previous cases of scheduled executions before Stamper, Wilder had granted clemency only twice while he denied it in the other eight cases.
 Wilder's decision was not well-received by the families of the victims, as they wanted Stamper to be executed and that his disability should not be the shield precluding him from the death sentence, although advocacy groups had urged for mercy and opposed executing disabled inmates like Stamper.

 On January 9, 1993, Wilder ultimately refused clemency for Stamper, and allowed the execution to move forward after he forfeited the stay order.
 Additionally, a new execution date was set for January 19, 1993, nine days after the date of denial of clemency.
 Although Stamper's lawyers appealed to the federal courts and sought to stave off the execution, U.S. District Judge James R. Spencer rejected the appeal at a federal district court, and the 4th Circuit Court of Appeals also upheld Judge Spencer's ruling.
 On the night of January 19, 1993, which was the execution date itself, Stamper's final appeal was denied by the U.S. Supreme Court without comment at 9:25pm.

-Less than two hours after the U.S. Supreme Court denied his appeal, 40-year-old Charles Sylvester Stamper was put to death in the electric chair at the Greensville Correctional Center on January 19, 1993, and the official time of death was 11:15pm.
+Less than two hours after the U.S. Supreme Court denied his appeal, 40-year-old Charles Sylvester Stamper was put to death in the electric chair at the Greensville Correctional Center on January 19, 1993, and the official time of death was 11:15 pm.
 In his final statement, Stamper said his execution "bruised and demeaned humanity" and he hoped his death would yield "abundant fruit" for others like himself.
 Stamper additionally requested for permission to walk to the electric chair in leg braces and with a walker, but his request was denied for unknown reasons.

 Prior to the execution of Stamper, the last execution of a paraplegic prisoner occurred in 1959, when convicted murderer Frank Wojculewicz was executed by the state of Connecticut via the electric chair.
-Stamper was the first wheelchair-bound prisoner to be executed in the U.S. after the nation's 1976 resumption of capital punishment.
+Stamper was the first wheelchair-using prisoner to be executed in the U.S. after the nation's 1976 resumption of capital punishment.